aamotz001/PyBer_Analysis/README.md

 ## Results
 The figures below (2-7) summarize trends which are of interest to the company.
 Firstly, we have a scatter plot which provides a visual summary of the data: a scatter plot, which compares the average fare (y axis) to the total rides in a given city (x axis).
 The size of the point correlates to the number of drivers in the city, and the color indicates the type of city the data point belongs to.
-The visual summary confirms a trend that the urban rides tend to be more plentiful, but less costly, and in contrast, the rural rides tend to be more profitable per ride, but occur at a much slower rate.
+The visual summary confirms a trend that the urban rides tend to be more plentiful, but less costly, and in contrast, the rural rides tend to be more profitable per ride but occur at a much slower rate.

 ![alt_text](https://github.com/aamotz001/PyBer_Analysis/blob/main/analysis/Fig1.png)
 **Figure 2: Ride Share Data Summary**